 Maid Salary Deductions Singapore 2026: What Employers Can and Cannot Deduct (MOM Rules)

-If you employ a migrant domestic worker (MDW) in Singapore, the Ministry of Manpower (MOM) treats her basic salary as hers in full.
+Understanding maid salary deductions in Singapore starts with one MOM principle: if you employ a migrant domestic worker (MDW), the Ministry of Manpower treats her basic salary as hers in full.
 Employers can only deduct in narrowly defined circumstances, and the rules are stricter than most households realise.
 This guide walks through what MOM allows, what is never deductible, and the documentation that keeps you compliant in 2026.

 The General Rule: Her Salary Is Hers

 Under the Work Permit conditions in Singapore's Employment of Foreign Manpower Act, an MDW's monthly basic salary belongs to her.
-Any deduction must satisfy three tests: it must be (a) authorised under MOM's rules, (b) agreed in writing with the helper, and (c) capped so that total deductions never exceed 25% of monthly salary in any single month.
-Fail any of the three and the deduction is unlawful, regardless of how reasonable it feels to you.
+Any deduction must satisfy three tests: it must be (a) authorised under MOM's rules and (b) agreed in writing with the helper.
+MDWs are excluded from the Employment Act, so the 25% deduction cap that applies to local employees does not apply here; MOM instead requires her declared salary to be paid in full.
+Make an unauthorised or unconsented deduction and it is unlawful, regardless of how reasonable it feels to you.

 Before you compute deductions, you also need a clean baseline salary figure.
 If you're still working that out, see our guide on how to calculate helper salary in Singapore for 2026.